ephort/innodb-memory-benchmarks/README.md

 # innodb-memory-benchmarks

+## About

-Benchmarks of InnoDB vs Memory MySQL engines as a PHP CLI.
+Benchmark tool of InnoDB and Memory MySQL engines as a PHP CLI.
+The purpose of this tool is to validate the results of sysbench.

+## Installation

+1. Check out the project
+2. Set up vendor folder and auto loading php composer.phar update

 ## Usage